krayoola/middle-earth/README.md

 ### Endpoint

-layer that is responsible for receive and serve http request and response
+layer that is responsible for receiving and serving http request and response

 ### Service